drmlbrt/az_hornet_mapper/readme.md

 > pip install -r requirements.txt
 > '''
 ---
 > Run the code by opening a cmd or terminal window.
+> '''
+> python main.py
+> '''
+> The above code should run the application locally (use the Dummy Data generators inside the folder structure to quicly start)

 [//]: <> (Inserting Code)
 ```